 Clients and Industries

 During his career, Will has represented companies, institutions, executives, managers and licensed professionals from many different industries.
-He is particularly well acquainted with the investment banking, securities trading, and insurance sectors of the financial services industry.
-A number of his clients have also come from various sectors of the health care industry and the aerospace/defense industry.
+He is particularly well acquainted with the investment advisory, broker-dealer, and private fund sectors of the financial services industry.
+A number of his clients have also come from various sectors of the health care, biopharma, social media, and aerospace/defense industries.

 Practice Areas and Experience

 Will has handled civil litigation involving all kinds of commercial disputes, as well as client responses to government investigations and enforcement actions.
-He has appeared in state and federal courts, as well as various government and industry forums, including those of the Securities and Exchange Commission (“SEC”) and the Financial Industry Regulatory Authority (“FINRA”).
+He has appeared in state and federal courts, as well as various government and industry forums, including those of the SEC, FINRA, and Massachusetts Securities Division.
+Will also has experience in whistleblower matters.

 In civil matters, he has dealt with a wide range of issues related to shareholder complaints, private equity investor disputes, professional services agreements, merger and joint venture agreements and non-compete and non-solicitation agreements.

 His experience defending clients in criminal cases include representing witnesses and defendants in matters alleging securities and bank fraud, health care fraud, defense procurement fraud and public corruption.

 Will writes about securities litigation topics at The Securities Litigator.

 Professional Experience Outside of Beck Reed Riden LLP

 Prior to joining Beck Reed Riden LLP as a partner in 2013, Will practiced in New York at Shearman & Sterling LLP and in Boston at Collora LLP, representing clients in connection with Department of Justice, SEC, FINRA and state Attorney General investigations.
 Will also represented companies sued by shareholders alleging securities fraud.